neythonstreitz/encor-problem-sets/Solutions/OSPF/ospf-solution.md

 #### 2.2 Verify OSPFv2 for R1
 - [x] Examine the active OSPF interfaces and their assigned areas.
 - [x] Is R1 a DR in any of its segments?
-Why?
+Why? (see solution if stuck!)
 - [x] Examine the neighbor adjacencies established by R1.
 - [x] What state are the neighbor adjacencies in?